poulsp/docker-Alice-Linux-x86/README.md

 ```
 Currently we check out the master branch.
 The master branch is what formerly was 1.0.0-b3.
 It's fairly stable release.

-If you want to checkout a newer branch, just cd into ProjectAlice and do:
+If you want to checkout a newer branch, just cd into `host_volumes/ProjectAlice` and do:
 ```
 "git stash"
 "git stash clear"